iweld/osha_fatalities/README.md

 # osha_fatalities

 ## Introduction
-A dataset of OSHA fatality reports of work related deaths from Jan 2, 2017 through April 22, 2022.
+A dataset of OSHA fatality reports of work related deaths from Jan 2, 2017 through Dec 31, 2021.

 ## Problem Statement
 Before this data can be used properly, we must transform and reshape our dataset.